 After that, there can sometimes be a waitlist because there is a high demand for this service.

-Phone or video counselling are available with recent covid restrictions.
+Phone or video counselling are available on request.

 Cath Clarke: Counselling Coordinator Bachelor of Counselling

 My name is Cath Clarke, I joined the Nelson Women’s Centre in 2020.
 I hold a Bachelor of Counselling degree and I am a Provisional Member registered with the New Zealand Association of Counsellors.
 I am passionate about working alongside women to navigate through their difficulties.
 I have a caring, calm nature and place trust in a collaborative relationship within counselling.
 I believe counselling brings about positive change, creating growth in one’s life.
 The approaches I use are a person-centred approach, solution-focused therapy, and cognitive behavioural therapy.
 I work alongside the client to assist the client to bring about change, to reach their desired goals, and to help a client to challenge negative thinking, also bringing mindfulness techniques into practice to improve client wellbeing.